akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

 * **unique name***
     Workflow should have a unique name in scope of all application.
-As workflow configuration doesn't support merging two workflows with the same name will lead to exception on during configuration loading.
+As workflow configuration doesn't support merging two workflows with the same name will lead to exception during configuration loading.
 * **label***
     *string*
     This value will be shown in the UI
 * **enabled**
     *boolean (true - default)*
-    A flag is workflow enabled or not.
     If not enabled, operations with workflow will be be restricted.
 * **type**
     *string ("wizard", "entity" - default)*
     type of workflow.